anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 }
 ```
 > **TODO:**
-> - TODO Provide utility helper for decoding XDR in event
+> - TODO Provide utility helper using Stellar CLI for decoding XDR in event

 Later in the tutorial, we will walk through how to display events in your UI.